Benny-/Yahoo-ticker-symbol-downloader/README.rst

 * Version 0.5.0

   * Allows downloading using a insecure connection.
-  * Temporarily download state now includes the ticker type.
+  * The temporarily download file-names now include the ticker type.

 * Version 0.4.0